nhorlock/dummy-trade-filler-java8/README.md

 # Dummy Trade Fulfillment Engine

 ### Outline
-This is a simple spring-boot app that will simulate a system that makes trades.
+This is a simple spring-boot app that will simulate a system that sends trade requests to be executed at an exchange.
+This system does not actually send the reuests to an exchange, it is just a SIMULATOR for testing.

-On a timed interval it will read from a MongoDB database.
+On a timed interval this service will read from a MongoDB database.
 It will look for records that represent Trade objects.
+Each object represents a request to make a trade i.e. a BUY or a SELL.

+Each trade request is expected to move through the following states:
+1. CREATED : All trade records are initially marked with this state to indicate the request has just been created.
+2. PROCESSING : When trade requests have been sent to a simulated exchange they will be marked as PROCESSING to indicate they are currently being handled.
+3. FILLED : A trade request that was successfull will be marked as FILLED.
+4. REJECTED : A trade requests that was unsuccessfull will be marked as REJECTED.

 It will mark all records that it finds with state "CREATED" as "PROCESSING".